dougeby/IntuneDocs/intune/device-windows-pin-reset.md

 ![PIN reset service permissions page](./media/pin-reset-service-application.png)
 3. In the Azure portal, you can verify that Intune and the PIN reset service were integrated from the Enterprise applications - All applications blade as shown in the following screenshot:
 ![PIN reset service application in Azure](./media/pin-reset-service-home-screen.png)
-4. Log into [this website](https://login.windows.net/common/oauth2/authorize?response_type=code&client_id=9115dd05-fad5-4f9c-acc7-305d08b1b04e&resource=https%3A%2F%2Fcred.microsoft.com%2F&redirect_uri=ms-appx-web%3A%2F%2FMicrosoft.AAD.BrokerPlugin%2F9115dd05-fad5-4f9c-acc7-305d08b1b04e&state=6765f8c5-f4a7-4029-b667-46a6776ad611&prompt=admin_consent) using your Intune tenant admin credentials and, again, choose **Accept** to give consent for the service to access your account.
+4. Log in to [this website](https://login.windows.net/common/oauth2/authorize?response_type=code&client_id=9115dd05-fad5-4f9c-acc7-305d08b1b04e&resource=https%3A%2F%2Fcred.microsoft.com%2F&redirect_uri=ms-appx-web%3A%2F%2FMicrosoft.AAD.BrokerPlugin%2F9115dd05-fad5-4f9c-acc7-305d08b1b04e&state=6765f8c5-f4a7-4029-b667-46a6776ad611&prompt=admin_consent) using your Intune tenant admin credentials and, again, choose **Accept** to give consent for the service to access your account.

 ### Configure Windows devices to use PIN reset

-To configure PIN reset on Windows devices you manage, use an [Intune Windows 10 custom device policy](https://docs.microsoft.com/intune-azure/configure-devices/custom-for-windows-10) to enable the feature.
+To configure PIN reset on Windows devices you manage, use an [Intune Windows 10 custom device policy](custom-settings-windows-10.md) to enable the feature.
 Configure the policy using the following Windows policy configuration service providers (CSPs):

 - **For users** - **./User/Vendor/MSFT/PassportForWork/<tenant ID>/Policies/EnablePinRecovery**